 What are the capabilities of the new system?

 For the bus drivers, the new equipment sports a user-friendly interface available in English or Mandarin, and aids them with schedule adherence by displaying the scheduled arrival time at each bus stop and on-time performance prominently.
-The driver navigation feature aids drivers with little knowledge of the bus route.
+The navigation map feature assists drivers who are less familiar with a certain bus route.
 Furthermore, drivers and vehicles can communicate at any time with the BOCC via voice and data links (GSM/UMTS), while also able to broadcast messages from BOCCs to all drivers.
-Trapeze claims the system includes an automatic traffic light control system, giving priority to public transport vehicles at main intersections.
+Trapeze claims the system can be interfaced with an automatic traffic light control system, giving priority to public transport vehicles at main intersections.

-For the bus operators, the Common Fleet Management System (CFMS) provides a common system that enables real-time tracking, monitoring and management of public bus fleets on a single platform, while allowing the individual bus service operators to maintain their existing bus management tools.
-It integrates various bus information and data onto one platform that will provide useful information and overview of the island-wide bus network.
-This will enable more effective and efficient planning and management of bus service operations, optimising bus networks and resources.
+For the bus operators, the Common Fleet Management System (CFMS) provides a common system that enables real-time tracking, monitoring and management of public bus fleets on a single platform, while still allowing the individual bus service operators to transfer gathered data into their existing bus management tools.
+This enables more effective and efficient planning and management of bus service operations, optimising bus networks and resources.

-With the focus on EWT performance, the Bus Operations Control Centre (BOCC) is alerted to instances of schedule deviation and bus bunching at real time, and can respond quickly and comprehensively through voice and data links, disseminating instructions to bus drivers.
-Furthermore, BOCC can quickly define diversion routes in the event of road any departures from regular service.
+With the focus on EWT performance, the Bus Operations Control Centre (BOCC) is alerted to instances of schedule deviation and bus bunching at real time, and can respond quickly by disseminating instructions to bus drivers through voice and data links.
+BOCC can also quickly define diversion routes in the event of a road closure.

-Furthermore, Trapeze will provide informative reports and statistics to LTA, which regulates bus services and accesses the performance of bus operators.
+Furthermore, the CFMS will provide informative reports and statistics to LTA, which regulates bus services and accesses the performance of bus operators.
 The data would be used to calculate the EWT which will reward or penalise bus operators accordingly based on schedule adherence and service levels.

 Drawing from examples in London, LTA might even set up a centralised command centre for bus operations, such as CentreComm, Transport for London’s (TfL) emergency and command centre for buses.
 Using a standardised bus management system, CentreComm is able to respond to any incident that has an impact on the bus network, set up route diversions and coordinate an emergency response with the assistance of police and emergency services if required.
 This would leave BOCCs of individual bus companies focusing on the monitoring of their service performance standards.

-With the Trapeze DDU Unit not installed on all buses, the EWT indicator is wildly inaccurate as it is unable to detect buses that are not fitted with the new system.
+During the installation phase, when the Trapeze CFMS was not installed on all buses, the EWT indicator was wildly inaccurate as it was unable to detect buses that are not fitted with the new system.
 Buses are also not detected when a Bus Captain is unable to log in to the CFMS system.

 External Links & References: